OMNIALowCode/omnia-cli/README.md

 ### Application / Import command

-To import data to a tenant, you can use the following command providing the path to an Excel file.
+To import data to a tenant you can use the following command, providing the path to an Excel file.
 The Excel file must follow a set of rules that you can see below.

 `omnia-cli application import --subscription MY_SUBSCRIPTION --tenant MY_TENANT --path "PATH_TO_FILE"`